Advertisement

 What about under the bonnet?

-Meanwhile the entry 2.0-litre turbodiesel gets a six-speed manual gearbox, while the upper-powered variant and V6 get a 10-speed auto.
-As mentioned, all of that is identical to the Volkswagen Amarok.
+Probably also worth mentioning here that the entry 2.0-litre turbodiesel gets a six-speed manual gearbox, while the upper-powered variant and V6 also get a 10-speed auto.
+Check out the Driving tab for more.

 But what's it like as a pickup?